 What Is Parenteral Nutrition / Parenteral Feeding?

 Developed in the 1960s, by Dr. Stanley Dudrick and colleagues1,2, parenteral nutrition (PN) involves directly administering nutrition through the bloodstream, rather than the intestinal tract, for people diagnosed with conditions such as short bowel syndrome, high output fistulas, intestinal dysmotility, and bowel obstructions3.
 If you have these medical conditions, your digestive system can’t absorb all the nutrients from food to keep you properly nourished.
 To prevent malnutrition, you may need an alternative form of nutrition—PN—that bypasses your gastrointestinal tract.
 When you need PN to provide all your daily nutritional needs, the therapy is often called total parenteral nutrition (TPN).
-When the need for PN extends past the hospital and into the home, it is then sometimes referred to as Home Parenteral Nutrition.4, 5
+When the need for PN extends past the hospital and into the home, it is then sometimes referred to as home parenteral nutrition (home PN) or home total parenteral nutrition (home TPN).4, 5

 How Does PN Work?